The cloud-native platform for centralized log management

 Once these tools became widespread, SecOps needed to subscribe to threat intelligence to enrich detection tools, which is a failsafe approach to looking for future threats.
 But threats seldom appear in real time, so you need a robust historical log to search for past threats as well as potential future ones.
 In addition, detection tools don’t catch all intruders, inspiring the need for a proactive way of finding threats that break through your defenses.

 Make no mistake: threat hunting has come a long way in the last ten years.
 But then again, so have adversaries.
-These days, the specter of attackers keeps CISOs up at night.
+These days, the specter of modern attackers keeps CISOs up at night.
 To get a good night’s sleep, you should have access to all data, live, and you shouldn’t have to restore backups or manually insert other data sources that weren’t being logged.
 You need full, complete visibility without restriction.
-What’s more, you should be conducting consistent penetration testing of your systems to ensure threat hunting systems are functioning properly.
+But, there are a few barriers to entry for achieving what today’s ideal SOC looks like:

 Unfettered visibility is important, yes.
 But you must also hone skills to combat the next phase of how our adversaries are targeting us: through artificial intelligence and machine learning.
 Attackers are beginning to dynamically shift on the fly; they no longer require an employee to click a phishing email to gain access to data.
-Next generation attacks can execute from previews, shut off antivirus systems, escalate privileges, and even disable logs to hinder threat intelligence.
+Next generation attacks can execute from previews, shut off antivirus systems, escalate privileges, and even disable logs to hinder detection.

 Continue to improve your organization’s security posture with full data visibility and robust threat hunting and intelligence.
 Understand that malicious adversaries are hiding in plain sight – such as in Windows Powershell designed for sysadmins – so threat hunting must evolve to look for tactics, techniques, and procedures (TTP), instead of focusing purely on static indicators of compromise.
 But, don’t leave old rules behind, either: static information like hashes are still a relevant part of security.
 It’s all about developing the right mix.